biproxi/take-home-assignment/README.md

 ## Back-end Application
 Bootstrap the back-end application however you best see fit.
-The back-end should accept HTTP requests from the front-end and retrieve, create, and update todos stored in memmory.
+The back-end should accept HTTP requests from the front-end and retrieve, create, and update todos stored in memory.
 The backend DOES NOT need to support multiple users, authentication, or persist todos between restarts.
-You may add support for authentication or persistence as a bonus task.
+You may add support for authentication or persistence as a bonus task but it is not required.
 Your application will be graded on the following criteria:

 ### Requirements
 - [ ] The back-end has a endpoint that allows for the creation of a todo